Explosive used in Brussels isn’t hard to detect

 Triacetone triperoxide (TATP) is a highly unstable explosive prone to unintended detonation.
-Yet terrorists, such as those responsible for last week’s bombings in Brussels and the November 2015 attacks in Paris, are increasingly using the compound to inflict carnage.
+Yet terrorists, such as those responsible for the March 22 bombings in Brussels and the November 2015 attacks in Paris, are increasingly using the compound to inflict carnage.

 Despite its instability, TATP is attractive as a terror weapon because it is relatively easy to prepare and, until recently, was difficult to detect by standard explosives screening methods.
 Those methods, which are based on X-ray computed tomography (CT) and ion mobility spectrometry (IMS), have been modified and can now routinely detect TATP in airports and at other security checkpoints.
 Several other methods in various stages of commercialization, including some based on handheld scanners, can also detect TATP.